Falloffs and Turndowns

 7. Accepting the offer on their behalf

-Know where the candidate needs to be financially.
+Know where the candidate needs to be on a financial level.
 Many candidates hate this, but if you are truly working closely together, there are no issues with discussing this upfront.
 Ascertain what an offer needs to be financially in order for the opportunity to make sense for the candidate.

 Don’t accept from the candidate “I want to evaluate the opportunity first to determine that.” because that is a losing proposition.
 What many candidates want is to take a job is based on its specific requirements.